-Given the geographical location of the town it is not unreasonable to expect some visitors to stay overnight in motor homes.
+Given the geographical location of the town it is not unreasonable to expect some visitors to stay overnight in motor-homes and camper vans.
 Parking provision should consider the economic benefit and encourage such use.

-THE TOWN CENTRE IS DEFINED IN THE URS TOWN CENTRE REVIEW (2014) AND ILLUSTRATED BELOW:
+THE TOWN CENTRE IS DEFINED IN THE URSTOWN CENTRE REVIEW (2014) AND ILLUSTRATED BELOW: